 Our program brings together a community of scholars and students engaged in the study of the human relationship to the environment from many different directions, across 24 departments on our campus.
 Our ten core faculty members and forty affiliated faculty colleagues together offer an interdisciplinary major and minor.
 Both foster in students a shared base of knowledge across the humanities, natural sciences, and social sciences.

-With more than 900 graduates in 46 years, our alums work in environmental fields as entrepreneurs, scientists, policy makers, scholars, consultants, teachers, volunteers, activists, and founders of non-profits.
+With 900+ graduates, our alums work in environmental fields as entrepreneurs, scientists, policy makers, scholars, consultants, teachers, volunteers, activists, and founders of non-profits.